||Women and men, girls and boys, and vulnerable groups

 ||Click to download

-The UNDP Mine Action Project uses both preventative and responsive measures, including risk education, land mine clearance, and help to victims.
-It also helps to improve skills and abilities within the National Mine Action Committee (NMAC) and Yemeni Executive Mine Action Center (YEMAC), so that they can better protect people and communities.
+The UNDP Mine Action Project uses both prevention and response measures including risk education, assistance to victims and explosive ordnance survey and clearance operations.
+It also helps to improve skills and abilities within the National Mine Action Committee (NMAC), the Yemeni Executive Mine Action Center (YEMAC), and the Yemen Mine Action Co-ordination Centre (YMACC), so that they can better protect people and communities.

 The project activities are expected to reduce the risk of disaster; and prepare communities to cope with the presence and negative effects of explosives.

 This project is designed to realize four practical outcomes:

 - Land is mapped and the impact of explosives is assessed.

 - Explosives are cleared from priority areas.

 - Communities are aware and understand the threat of explosives.